rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ## Install PHP Dependencies As librenms

 All of the above commands were executed as root or _sudo_, but the PHP dependencies within LibreNMS need to be installed as the librenms user.
-To do this,
+To do this, run:

 ```
 su - librenms